|Haven't forgotten color. As my stamina comes back up, I hope to work more with color, both traditionally and digitally.|

-The spinal cord injury I have as an adult likely came from the bad decision of an anesthesiologist when I had surgery at age 20.
-I went 10 years before a neurologist discovered the mass in my spine.
+I went 10 years before a neurologist discovered a large mass in my spine.
 It is inoperable, but life threatening if it continues to grow.
-I went through radiation to chance stopping the growth.
+I went through radiation to chance stopping the growth; the damage to my spine and body from radiation has been difficult.
 Afterwards, I've lost most of my ability to walk and constantly deal with severe chronic nerve pain.